alph4vibes/notarb_scripts/jupiter_updater/jupiter_updater_readme.txt

 Troubleshooting
     If the script reports that the jupiter-config.toml file is not found, ensure it is correctly placed within the NotArb folder or its subdirectories.
-    If you encounter any issues downloading the file, verify your internet connection and the URL used in the script.